7 Best Test Management Software in 2025

 Enterprise Cloud

-SSO, audit log, parameterization, 500 GB, priority support
+SSO, audit logs, parameterized test cases, 500 GB storage, priority support

 $74 / user